 While you’re at it, if your bank’s online system allows it, give your account a unique name tied to your savings goal.
 HomeDownPayment, ICanQuitMyOfficeJob, WeCanTakeThatNiceVacation.

 Research has shown giving an aspirational name to an account is a subtle way to stay committed to savings.

 Save at an online bank.
-It’s now possible to earn around 2% on a safe savings account.
+It’s now possible to earn around two percent on a safe savings account.
 But you sure won’t get that at an old-school brick and mortar bank.
 They are still paying close to zero.
 The higher savings rates are available at online savings banks and credit unions.
-Granted, 2% is not going to make you financially independent over night, but it’s sure better than earning nothing on your money.
+Granted, two percent is not going to make you financially independent overnight, but it’s sure better than earning nothing on your money.
 And whenever the economy shifts and interest rates rise, it’s the online banks who will likely increase the yield they pay on savings accounts.

 Drive a cheaper car.
 The average monthly payment for a car is more than $500 and the average loan term is nearly six years.
 Driving a less expensive car that you can pay off in three or four years—and then drive payment-free for many years—gives you a whole lot of free cash to pile into savings.